M141 Bunker Defeat Munition

-The M141 Bunker Defeat Munition (BDM) is a disposable single-shot, shoulder-fired rocket launcher designed to defeat hardened structures.
-It is a modification of the United States Marine Corps Mk 153 Shoulder-Launched Multipurpose Assault Weapon (SMAW) and is also called the SMAW-D (where 'D' is for 'Disposable').
+The M141 bunker defeat munition (BDM) is a disposable single-shot, shoulder-fired rocket launcher designed to defeat hardened structures.
+It is a modification of the United States Marine Corps Mk 153 shoulder-launched multipurpose assault weapon (SMAW) and is also called the SMAW-D (where D is for disposable).
 It was designed to fill the void in the United States Army inventory of a "bunker buster" weapon.

 Design

 The SMAW-D operates on the principle that the recoil created by launching the rocket is counteracted by a "backblast" of gases fired from the rear of the weapon.
-This makes the SMAW-D inherently dangerous, especially in confined, urban areas, as is with all weapons of this design.
+This makes the SMAW-D inherently dangerous, especially in confined, urban areas, as is the case with all weapons of this design.

 The M141 has two configurations: a carry mode in which the launcher is 812 mm long, and a ready to fire mode in which the launcher is extended to its full length of 1372 mm.